monode-dev/hello-mynx/learn-mynx.md

 ### Variants

-Object variants inherit, by reference, all the properties of the source object, but with some overrides.
+Object variants inherit, all the properties of the source object, but with some overrides.
 Variants can be created like so.

 ```Mynx
 primaryColor: "red"